-Portuguese cuisine features a considerable amount of pork and Porco preto – black Iberian pig – is the Portuguese domestic pig.
-It is primarily found in the central and southern regions of Portugal and is reared free-range; often on a diet of acorns.
+Portuguese cuisine features a considerable amount of pork and Porco Preto (Iberian black pig).
+It is primarily found in the central and southern regions and is reared free-range, often on a diet of acorns.
 The resulting sweet-tasting, moist pork can be braised, chargrilled, pickled, and added to soups and bread.
-The king of all Portuguese pork dishes, though, is roast suckling pig (leitão assado da bairrada).
-You will discover this on menus all over Portugal.
-Traditionally, the skin of the young pig is rubbed with a mix of garlic and pig fat, seasoned with coarse salt and pepper, and skewered on a pole.
-It is then roasted and basted until the intensely-flavored meat flakes away from the bone and the skin is golden orange and crisp.
+The mother of all Portuguese pork dishes, though, is roast suckling pig; or leitão assado da bairrada.
+You will discover this on menus all over the country.
+Traditionally, the skin of the pig is rubbed with a mix of garlic and pig fat, seasoned with coarse salt and pepper, and skewered on a pole.
+It is then roasted and basted until the intensely flavored meat flakes away from the bone and the skin is golden orange and crisp.
 You will usually eat it with batatas fritas (fries) and lettuce, tomato, and onion salad (salada mista).

 Make it yourself